britishgas-engineering/ember-appointment-slots-pickers/README.md

 },
 ```

-The below will only load the `pickadate-input` component and stylesheets, and mandatory services / helpers:
+_This will only load the `pickadate-input` component and stylesheets, and mandatory services / helpers:_
 ```javascript
 //ember-cli-build.js
 options['ember-appointment-slots-pickers'] = {